Home » Holidays » Special Events » School Holiday Ideas

 Go along to enjoy these immersive art workshops.

-Price: Classes are usually $39 per child
+Price: Kids holiday classes are usually $39 per child

 Find out more here.